measure-sh/measure/docs/hosting/README.md

 - At least 16 GB RAM
 - At least 100 GB of boot disk volume
 - Port `80` and `443` opened in firewall settings

+## Deploy on a Linux virtual machine

+Follow these step-by-step instructions to deploy Measure on a single Linux VM instance.

 ### 1. SSH into your VM